Use your keyboard arrow keys to navigate

 City Library

-City Library provides a range of accessible services to the local community.
-City Library operates over three branches: North, South and, East.
-Not only is the library a place where members of the public can access books and other media, the library also hosts educational and social events to engage and enrich the community.
+Operating over three branches (North, South and East), City Library provides a range of accessible services to the local community.
+Not only are the library branches a place where members of the public can access books and other media, but they also host educational and social events to engage and enrich the community.
+It thus represents both an important resource hub and an active arena for social and communal growth.

 Public Libraries Evaluation Network Project

-The City Library has participated in Culture Counts' Public Libraries Evaluation Network (PLEN) since 2019.
+City Library has participated in Culture Counts' Public Libraries Evaluation Network (PLEN) since 2019.
 PLEN is a nationwide initiative designed to better understand and illustrate the vital outcomes generated by libraries.
-Libraries that partake in the network used Culture Counts to survey public users of the library and event attendees.
-Feedback was collected on library use, performance, personal and community outcomes from public users of the library.
+Libraries that partake in the network used Culture Counts to survey public users of their facilities and event attendees.
+Feedback was collected on library use, performance, personal and community outcomes.

 Evaluation Methodology